 Most hotels in Corfu have three or four sets of room rates: they’re highest in July and August, slightly lower in June and September and very reasonable during the beginning and end of the season, May and early October.
 If you can be flexible, you can almost halve your accommodation spend.

 If self-catering, look out for tourists traps masquerading as supermarkets.
 The sign might say ‘supermarket’, but a few are souvenir shops with a fridge full of overpriced groceries and staff waiting to give you the hard sell.
 There are plenty of small supermarkets in Corfu Town and smaller villages, where locals shop, and roadside fruit stalls are also cheap.

 A balcony that opens onto a sapphire sea is heavenly, but it certainly raises the price of a room.
 Instead, make time to drink and dine with fabulous views.
-Golden Fox in Paleokastritsa has a cafe-restaurant peering over the Ionian Sea.
-Further south, Golden View Cafe is perched overlooking olive groves that tumble down to the sapphire sea.
+Golden Fox in Paleokastritsa, for example, has a café-restaurant peering over the Ionian Sea.

 Midrange and high-end hotels often have a spa, where treatments start at around £27.
 Or you can feel the benefits of Corfu’s mineral-rich mud for free, at coves like the geologically spectacular Canal d’Amour in northerly Sidari.
 Do like the locals do: slather some clay onto your skin and stretch out on the sand – you’ve earned it.